Arts and Humanities Major

 What is the law, why should we obey it, and what constitutes an ethical legal system?
 We examine fundamental legal concepts and practices, as well as the evolution of our understanding of law and its application.
 We then consider topics in legal theory such as the role of constitutions, the difference between criminal and civil law, the theory of punishment, the purpose of civil disobedience, the relationship between national and international law, and the nature and practice of human rights law.

-AH162 / Uses and Misuses of History
+AH162 / Public and Applied History

 "The past is never dead.
 It's not even past," wrote William Faulkner.
 The presentness of the past is evident in the controversies that ensue when history is used and misused for public purposes.
 This course analyzes some of the critical public debates that have occurred over historical issues and over governmental policies enacted in different parts of the world in response to museum exhibits, memorials, the publication of history textbooks, and the making of historical films.
 It also examines the call for political actions based on a fictitious past as well as the role of historians in opposing such efforts.
 Students consider questions such as: what constitutes public history and what theoretical issues does it raise?
 What is the difference between public memory and history?
 What are the standards and responsibilities of the field?
 What obligations does the historian have to the living and the dead, and what preparation do historians need in order to be effective in this increasingly important segment of the historical profession?